motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 # Blender Render Layers and Passes – Compositing Template
- A blender file with data passes and layers set up for compositing export
+ A blender file with data passes and layers set up for compositing export.
+For Further details please see the post here: https://www.motionforgepictures.com/blender-render-layers-and-passes-compositing-template/

 # Introduction